St. Augustine Courthouse Wedding Photographer

 Wait (If Applicable)

-Florida residents: 3-day waiting period after obtaining license (waived with premarital course).
+Florida residents: 3-day waiting period after obtaining your license (waived with premarital course).

-Out-of-state couples: No waiting period.
-You can get licensed and married the same day!
+Out-of-state couples: No waiting period—you can get your license and say "I do" the same day.

 5